What Are Checking Account Monthly Maintenance Fees?

 Keep the Required Minimum Balance

-Another way to avoid monthly fees is by keeping a certain amount of cash in your bank account.
-Financial institutions call this your minimum daily balance.
-If you want to use this option to avoid the fee, read the rules on how your bank calculates your balance.
-For instance, the bank may look at the balance at the beginning of each day or take the average balance across several accounts you have at the same institution.
+Another way to avoid monthly maintenance fees is by keeping a certain amount of cash in your checking or savings account.
+This is also known as your minimum daily balance.
+If you want to use this option to avoid the fee, check your bank's rules on how it calculates your required balance.
+For instance, the bank may check how much is in your account at the beginning of each day or average your balances across several accounts within the same institution.

 Get a Different Account at the Same Bank